Mara-Li/obsidian-create-note-in-folder/README.md

 - [x] Using [BRAT](https://github.com/TfTHacker/obsidian42-brat#adding-a-beta-plugin) using `https://github.com/Lisandra-dev/create-note-in-folder`
 - [x] From release page:
   - Download the latest release
-  - Unzip create-note-in-folder.zip in `.obsidian/plugins/` folder
+  - Unzip create-note-in-path.zip in `.obsidian/plugins/` path
   - In Obsidian settings, reload the plugin
   - Enable the plugin